Our Culinary Guide to Siem Reap

 For creative interpretations of Cambodian cuisine, authentic dishes presented in a contemporary style, including Khmer tapas (pictured above), as well as dishes featuring imaginative pan-Asian flavour combinations, try Marum, a hospitality-training restaurant ran by Friends International, set in a timber house with art on the walls and alfresco seating in the leafy gardens.
 I love the red tree ant fritters, barbecued pork ribs with apple and daikon salad, and the roast duck and pumpkin croquettes with citrus and hoisin sauce.

 If you want authentic, quality Cambodian/Khmer cuisine, avoid the tourist restaurants in the Old Market area, especially on and around Pub Street, which offer lame renditions of Khmer dishes and watered-down curries, closer in flavour to Thai food, which most visitors are more familiar with.
-If you’re not fussy, you’re not a fan of Cambodia’s pungent, sour and bitter notes, or you favour atmosphere over food, then by all means try them.
-Our picks would be Amok (on The Passage) for lane-side action, fun staff and Fawlty Towers-like service, and Old House (opposite Siem Reap Provincial Hospital), which has terrific value Thai-Cambodian set menus.
+If you’re here over a holiday when the best restaurants are closed (such as Khmer New Year), you’re not fussy, you’re not a fan of Cambodia’s pungent, sour and bitter notes, or you favour the buzzy Old Market/Pub Street atmosphere over good food, then by all means try them.
+Our picks would be Amok (on The Passage) for lane-side action, fun staff and Fawlty Towers-like service, and Old House (opposite Siem Reap Provincial Hospital), which has great value set menus of decent Thai-Cambodian food.